What is Passendo?

 We don’t store your actual Email address, which is to protect you.

 We store information about which ads have been shown to you, and if you ignored them, clicked them or something else.
 Remember, we don’t know your Email, only the one-way encrypted version.

 Do you track me in any other way?

 We might set a cookie when you click an ad.
 This is done so we can get information back if you bought an advertised product, or signed up for an offer.
 We never use the cookie for anything else, and never will.

 What can I opt out of?

 Not really a lot.
-We don’t share your data, and don’t know anything else about how you responded on the Ads we shown you.
-We need this core data to operate Ads-serving for the publisher.
-To opt out of this, simply unsubscribe the newsletter you saw think link in.
+We don’t share your data, and don’t know anything else about how you responded to the ads we showed you.
+We need core data to operate adserving for the publisher.
+To opt out of this, simply unsubscribe the newsletter you saw the ad in.

 For additional information in regards to your rights under the GDPR, please see the following GDPR privacy statement Passendo GDPR Privacy Statement